MohamedMesto/Dealna.de_v1.4/README.md

 ### **Languages**

-- **[HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML):** Provides the foundational structure and semantic content for the **EC Platform 2050 V1**, ensuring accessibility and compatibility across browsers.
+- **[HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML):** Provides the foundational structure and semantic content for the **Dealna.de v1**, ensuring accessibility and compatibility across browsers.
 - **[CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS):** Styles and layouts are meticulously crafted to deliver a responsive and visually appealing design that enhances user experience.
 - **[JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript):** Powers the interactive elements of the site, such as navigation menus, product filtering, and shopping cart functionality.
 - **[Python](https://www.python.org/):** The backend logic is implemented using Python, enabling robust data handling and seamless integration with the database.